Ancient Sciences

 The archaeological revolution of the last two hundred years has unearthed some amazing discoveries from the world over.
 When on occasion, artefacts are found which have no historical context, their presence is often assumed as either completely false or mistaken.
 These objects belong to an ambiguous category labelled 'Anomalous artefacts'.

-Anomalous artefacts can be divided into three categories:
+Anomalous artefacts can be broadly divided into three categories:

-Evidence of Pre-historic Science and Technology - Artefacts from this category exhibit evidence of the application of apparently lost sciences and technologies from before their 'official' discovery.
+Prehistoric Science and Technologies - Artefacts from this category exhibit evidence of the application of apparently lost sciences and technologies from before their 'official' discovery.
+These artefacts are misunderstood in terms of our understanding of the human journey.
+(Quick-link)

-Evidence of Cross-culturality - Artefacts from this category are objects found in the wrong places.
-They provide evidence that suggest a level of cross-cultural association occurred between ancient prehistoric cultures.
+Cross-Culturality / Diffusionism - Artefacts from this category are objects found in the wrong places.
+They provide evidence that suggests a level of cross-cultural diffusion occurred between ancient prehistoric cultures.
+(Quick-Link)

 Fake Artefacts:

 The unknown nature of the artefacts that compose this particular field of research makes it imperative to keep both an objective and open mind when looking at them.
-In recent times, several artefacts have, in fact, proven themselves to be forgeries, a fact which cannot be ignored.
-It is worth looking at some examples of these now:
+In recent times, several artefacts have, in fact, proven themselves to be forgeries, a fact which cannot be ignored:

 Coso artefact - The Fossilised spark-plug - The similarity between this artefact and a 1920's Champion spark plug demonstrates how easy it is to be misled and the importance of rigorous research...
 (More about the Coso artefact)